squidarth/squidarth.github.io/_posts/2020-02-29-tail-at-scale.md

 Similarly, in the case of latency-induced probation, if "shadow requests" are made for "write" requests, they cannot be safely be made.
 These solutions don't work for write requests.

-However, Dean points out that that in most web systems, write requests make a relatively smaller fraction of all requests than read requests, and tend to be more tolerant to higher latency anyway.
+However, the authors point out that that in most web systems, write requests make a relatively smaller fraction of all requests than read requests, and tend to be more tolerant to higher latency anyway.

 ## Conclusion

-Thes are only some of the solutions Dean proposes--he lists out a few more in the paper.
+Thes are only some of the solutions Dean and Barroso propose--they list out a few more in the paper.
 If you're curious to learn more, I'd definitely recommend reading the paper--it's very accessible!